 The Latin and Classical Literature class will feature Latin for literary and global use and exploration in classical literature.
 Students will study Latin in prefixes/stems for vocabulary, rhetoric, and legal and medical terms.
 This portion of the class can be helpful for supporting World Language classes, as well as for enhancing performance on college entrance exams and in future studies/careers.
 The literature selections will cover stories of famous mythic personages and creatures (mythology) so that students will have greater understanding of classical allusions going forward in their English classes (even into college).
 Students will also study the epics such as "the Odyssey," Greek classics such as "Medea," and middle period classics such as "Julius Caesar."
-This class is offered every year.
+This class is recommended for those planning to take AP Literature and is offered every year.